 Reading the Upper Body

-What Body Language Can’t Tell You
+What Body Language Cannot Tell You

 Now for the part most “body language experts” on the internet skip.
 There are real limits to what you can read from someone’s nonverbal signals.
+And recent research has made those limits clearer than ever.

 There Is No Pinocchio Effect